FIGBERT/figbert.com/content/_index.md

   and a variety of other subjects coming out of Purdue University.
 - [Jacob Neplokh] co-founded SMMR Software and introduced me to [Tame Impala]

+![The top-half of a traffic light, bordered in yellow, and a U-turn sign, contrasted against a light blue sky](/banner.jpeg)

 [on this site]: @/posts/_index.md
 [Atom feed]: /atom.xml